 especially in a sports contest.

-As I continue sharing the core values of golf, I thought it would be timely to share integrity.
-I was recently asked if I would be willing to teach a student at their home.
+During the Covid shutdown, I was asked if I would be willing to teach a student at their home.
 I am equipped to teach amidst all of the health concerns and the student was clearly comfortable with the idea.
 Based on the pictures, they had a nice set up with a net and I definitely would appreciate the income.

 I went back and forth for a week and ultimately I decided not to accept the offer.
 While the income would have been great, my services are not considered essential during these times and I am not comfortable violating the current guidelines.